learn-co-curriculum/fe-css-fundamentals/README.md

 ## Objectives

-1. Purpose of CSS
+1. Explain the purpose of CSS
-1. Getting to know CSS syntax
+1. List and use various CSS syntax
-2. Various formats of CSS
+2. Use various formats of CSS
-3. CSS Selectors
+3. Use CSS Selectors
-4. Font & Color Properties
+4. Use font & color properties

 ## Styling The Front-End